How To Change Name in Florida Courts

-Florida Electronic Fingerprinting Services is a veteran-owned livescan fingerprinting center offering services in Hillsborough County, Florida.
+Florida Electronic Fingerprinting Services is a veteran-founded livescan fingerprinting center offering services in Hillsborough County, Florida.
 It provides a seamless and convenient experience with its FDLE-approved Level 2 fingerprinting facility.

 Before you go to a court hearing for a name change application, you must have your fingerprints taken electronically by an authorised agency.
 These service providers will help you obtain a criminal history report by submitting your prints to the Florida Department of Law Enforcement.
 It is one of the required documents you must present in court.